chenbadream/INT-ACT/doc/training_finetuning.md

 We use a `yaml` file in [config/train](../config/train) to define the training configuration.
 The dataclass that defines the configuration can be found in [src/agent/configuration_pipeline.py](../src/agent/configuration_pipeline.py), especially the `TrainPipelineConfig` class.

-Things like local batch size, global batch size, gradient accumulation steps, wandb logging are defined there.
+Things like local batch size, global batch size, gradient accumulation steps, and wandb logging are defined there.
 The naming should be self-explanatory, but if you have any questions, feel free to post an issue on GitHub.

 ### Model Configuration
 We use a `json` file in [config/model](../config/train) to define the model configuration.
 This is to follow the LeRobot/HuggingFace convention.
 The dataclass that defines the model configuration can be found in their corresponding [LeRobot Repo](https://huggingface.co/lerobot/pi0/blob/main/config.json).